MaelaGLG/Policy-In-Action-ARCEP/README.md

 ## Literature Review

 We conducted a literature review assessing, based on the current state of research, the environmental effects of AI.
 To do so, we applied the Life Cycle Assessment (LCA) methodology, which aims to cover all stages of a product or process’s life cycle.
 The goal is to quantify and compare the environmental impacts of a system throughout its entire existence, from raw material extraction to its end-of-life treatment (landfilling, recycling…), including use, maintenance, and transportation phases.
+All sources used are available in the associated folder.

 Review Structure: